typesense/typesense-java/README.md

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/typesense/typesense-java.

+Please read [CONTRIBUTING.md](https://github.com/typesense/typesense-java/blob/master/CONTRIBUTING.md) for details on the process for submitting pull requests to this repository.

 ## License
 `typesense-java` is distributed under the Apache 2 license.